 - Developments for PERMAS and VisPER:

 - Interfaces to other software packages,

-- New modeling processes,
+- Efficient and reliable simulation workflows and process automation,

 - New analysis capabilities,

 - New finite elements,

 - Customer specific developments.

 - Installation of PERMAS and VisPER on new hardware platforms as well as consultancy concerning the optimum hardware configuration,

 - Software maintenance,

 - FEM training,

 - FEM research and development,

 - Configuration and installation of add-on software products,

 - Engineering:

-- modeling with VisPER, ANSA, MEDINA, ...
+- modeling with VisPER, ANSA, MeshWorks,

 - simulation with PERMAS,

+- Know-How transfer, based on clients projects.

 - Introduction of FE analysis in enterprises, continuous consultation service (hotline), and support on current projects.